Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 An interesting wall mosaic at one of Istanbul’s metro stations.

 I later found that Istanbul had a policy to make art more accessible to everyone by using the station walls as museums.
-You can find more here.

-Here’s (pictured above) a beautiful tiled wall that I captured on one of numerous transits through Istanbul.
+Here’s a beautiful tiled wall (pictured above) that I captured on one of numerous transits through Istanbul.
 There were so many more!

 Camlica Tower